Karrera-AI/knowledge-base/docs/code-examples.md

 ```

-An example of a codeblock for python:
+An example of a codeblock for javascript:

 ```js title="code-examples.js" linenums="1" hl_lines="2-4"